pc-aide/Windows/Domain/SCCM/2002/Server/cmPivot.md

 # cmPivot

 ## Intro
-* the tool use RPC, so if the host i'ts not reachable, we can't use this utility from Console SCCM
+* The tool use RPC, so if the host i'ts not reachable, we can't use this utility from Console SCCM

 ---

 ## Shortcut key
-1) F5 - run
+1) F5 - Run
-2) ESC - stop
+2) ESC - Stop

 ---